What to Expect During Jury Duty

-Persons who have served as jurors in a court of record in Cuyahoga County within the past year.
+Persons who have served as jurors in a court of record in Cuyahoga County within the past two years.
 (Ohio Rev. Code. §2313.21)

 If you are not currently a resident of Cuyahoga County, please return your information with a form showing your current address.

 Petit Jury Service: The length of jury duty for Petit jurors is normally one week.
 However, if you are serving on a jury and the trial is not completed by the end of the week, you will be required to continue to report until the trial is concluded.
 You will be advised if the trial is expected to last past the end of the week, so that you may make appropriate arrangements.

 Grand Jury: Grand Jury service is two days a week for four months, if you are selected.

 Petit Jury Service: On your first day Petit jurors should report to the 4th Floor of the Justice Center at 8:00 a.m. for orientation.
 Court hours are normally 8:30 a.m. to 4:30 p.m., Monday through Friday.
 If you are not in trial, lunch break is 11:30 a.m. to 1:15 p.m., and you will be excused for the day at 3:30 p.m.
 If you are in trial, the trial judge will advise you of the Court's schedule.